 VNRs make possible the sharing of experiences, including successes, challenges and lessons learned, with a view to accelerating the implementation of the 2030 Agenda.
 They are most meaningful when they involve an inclusive, participatory, transparent and thorough review process at the national and sub-national levels, when they are evidencebased, produce tangible lessons and solutions, and when they are followed by concrete action and collaboration that drives SDG implementation.
-Four years into the implementation of the 2030 Agenda, VNR can also be a useful tool to show progress in the implementation and impact of policies and strategies that have been put in place.
-It is especially important for countries presenting their second or third VNR to show progress that has been made since their first VNR.
+Five years into the implementation of the 2030 Agenda, VNR can also be a useful tool to show progress in the implementation and impact of policies and strategies that have been put in place.
+It is especially important for countries presenting their second or third VNR to show progress that has been made since their first VNR and to build on their second or subsequent VNR.
 They are encouraged to address in particular those areas which they identified in their previous VNR as challenging and not to repeat what has already been presented in their previous VNR.
 The emphasis should be on implementation and progress.